CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

  - Oracle (versions 12c, 18c, 19c)

 **CIS Preferred Component Installation**<br/>
-*The preferred component installation instructions are included in this documentation.
-Any operating system can host the application server provided the platform can utilize software capable of hosting a Java web application archive (.war file).*
+The preferred component installation instructions are included in this documentation.
+Any operating system can host the application server provided the platform can utilize software capable of hosting a Java web application archive (.war file).
+The supported version of Database may be limited by the database OS version.

  2 Ubuntu 18.04 servers*